 There’s only one way to dive Socorro and that’s by liveaboard.
-It is a 26 hour sail from Cabo San Lucas, so there is no dive operators or “shore diving” out there.
+It is a 26 hour sail from Cabo San Lucas, so there are no dive operators or “shore diving” out there.

 How to get to Socorro

-What you need for diving in Socorro
+What to pack for diving in Socorro

-Make sure you bring the right thickness suit with you to avoid any cold divers.
-5mm is great and if you are in the market for a new female wetsuit check out the ones we love!
+Make sure you bring the right thickness suit with you to avoid any cold dives.
+5mm is ideal, and if you are in the market for a new women’s wetsuit check out the ones we love!

 What animals can I dive with in Socorro?